linomp/linomp/README.md

 - Then I learned OOP making 2D games with Processing in prof. Mark Bueno's class.

-- I went on to take Computer Science courses (declared a minor), while majoring in Mechanical Engineering.
+- I went on to take Computer Science courses (declared it as my minor), while majoring in Mechanical Engineering.

 - In 2018 during an internship in Manta (my city), I learned about production-line challenges and heard the term "Industry 4.0" for the first time.